balcortex/100_days_code_web_development/README.md

 ## Day 014 - 2023/09/16

 Today I learned the CSS display property, which allows to change the default positioning of the element on the same line (inline) or in a new line (block).

+## Day 015 - 2023/09/17

+Today I learned the parts of the CSS Box Model: margin, border, padding, and content.
+These properties allow us to fine-control the elements' position on the page.